tatumio/tatum-php/docs/Api/ExchangeRateApi.md

 Get the current exchange rate for exchanging fiat/crypto assets

-<p><b>1 credit per API call</b></p> <p>Get the current exchange rate for exchanging fiat/crypto assets.</p> <p>By default, the base pair (the target asset) is EUR.
-When obtaining the exchange rate for an asset (for example, BTC), the value returned by the API expresses the amount of EUR that can be currently exchanged into 1 BTC.</p>
+**1 credit per API call**

+ Get the current exchange rate for exchanging fiat/crypto assets.

+ By default, the base pair (the target asset) is EUR.
+When obtaining the exchange rate for an asset (for example, BTC), the value returned by the API expresses the amount of EUR that can be currently exchanged into 1 BTC.

 ### Example